What They Do: Plumbers, pipefitters, and steamfitters install and repair pipes that carry liquids or gases.

 |Heavy and civil engineering construction||4%|

-Plumbers, pipefitters, and steamfitters work in factories, homes, businesses, and other places where there are pipes or septic systems.
+Plumbers, pipefitters, and steamfitters work in factories, homes, businesses, and other places where there are pipes and related systems.
 Plumbers and fitters lift heavy materials, climb ladders, and work in tight spaces.
-Some plumbers travel to a variety of worksites every day.
-A few work outdoors, even in bad weather.
+Some plumbers travel to worksites every day.
+Outdoor work, in all types of weather, may be required.

-Plumbers, pipefitters, and steamfitters have one of the highest rates of injuries and illnesses of all occupations.
-Cuts from sharp tools, burns from hot pipes and soldering equipment, and falls from ladders are common injuries.
+Plumbers, pipefitters, and steamfitters sometimes get injured on the job.
+Common injuries include cuts from sharp tools, burns from hot pipes and soldering equipment, and falls from ladders.

 Most plumbers, pipefitters, and steamfitters work full time, including nights and weekends.
 They are often on call to handle emergencies.
 Self-employed plumbers may be able to set their own schedules.